SicMundus86/ProjectivyIconPack/.github/ISSUE_TEMPLATE/icon_improvement.md

 ---
 name: "Icon Improvement Request"
 about: "Icon Improvement"
+title: "Icon Improvement"
 labels: icon improvement
 ---

 ## Application Names and Attachments

 **Application Names:**
-_Enter the names of the applications separated by commas._
+Enter the names of the applications separated by commas:

 **Attach Proposed Icon Images:**
-_Use the “Attach files” button to upload images to this issue.
-At least one image is required._
+Use the “Attach files” button to upload images to this issue.
+At least one image is required.